freehaha/slate/source/includes/_data.md

 }
 ```

-This endpoint retrieves a Connector.
+This endpoint retrieves a DataSource.

 ### HTTP Request